ayushdiagarwal/Conways-game-of-life/README.md

 # Conway's Game Of Life

 ## Introduction
-This is a visualization of Conway's game of life made using python and pygame
+This is a visualisation of Conway's game of life made using python and pygame

 ## Contents
 * [Demo](https://github.com/Crucizer/Conways-game-of-life/#Demo)